 Review | Not all iPhones are the same.
-These cost less and are better for the earth.
+These cost less and are better for the Earth.

 Amount I saved: 18 percent on an Apple-certified model, $469 plus shipping

-Warranty: 1 year, provided and serviced by Apple, on my deal (but 6 months for other merchants)
+Warranty: One year, provided and serviced by Apple, on my deal (but 6 months for other merchants)

 Likes: With backing from Bernard Arnault, chairman and chief executive officer of LVMH, the world’s largest luxury goods company, Back Market makes buying refurbished easier by removing some of the risk and guesswork you’ll find on other marketplaces.
 It grades products for quality ranging from “Shiny” to “Stallone,” and includes standard minimum 6-month warranties on all products.
 And it is the only U.S. marketplace that sells Apple-certified gear, including the same Apple warranty as buying direct.